 In Tidewater Inc. v.
-United States, No. 08-30268 (5th Cir.
-April 13, 2009), the United States Court of Appeals for the Fifth Circuit concluded that certain time charters were appropriately characterized as leases rather service agreements for purposes of the foreign sales corporation provisions of the Internal Revenue Code of 1986, as amended, or the Code.
-While the case does not address the treatment of time charters for purposes of the PFIC provisions of the Code, the court's conclusion may heighten the risk of a challenge regarding our status and the status of shipping companies that engage in time chartering operations, more generally.
+United States, 565 F.3d 299 (5th Cir.
+2009), the United States Court of Appeals for the Fifth Circuit concluded that certain time charters were appropriately characterized as leases rather than service agreements for purposes of the foreign sales corporation provisions of the Internal Revenue Code of 1986, as amended, or the Code.
+While the court's conclusion was contrary to the U.S. Internal Revenue Service's position that the time charters should be treated as services agreements, the Tidewater decision may heighten the risk of a challenge regarding our status and the status of shipping companies that engage in time chartering operations, more generally.
 For a more comprehensive discussion regarding our potential status as a PFIC and the tax consequences to U.S. shareholders if we were treated as a PFIC, please read "Item 10.
 Additional Information-E. Taxation-U.S. Federal Income Tax Considerations-U.S. Federal Income Taxation of U.S. Shareholders-PFIC Status and Significant Tax Consequences" in our Annual Report for the fiscal year ended December 31, 2008 on Form 20-F.